 - Common Job Interview Questions and How to Answer Them with the Confidence of a Mediocre White Dude

 - 10 Questions You Should Never Be Asked in a Job Interview

 - What to Do When You’re Asked About Your Salary in a Job Interview

 Half of the job application process is showing up.
 The other half is making sure they remember your goddamn name.
 And a good way to do that is by sending a thank-you note.
 It keeps your name at the forefront of the hiring manager’s brain, which gives you a slight competitive edge.

 After flipping through a stack of resumes that all bleed together after awhile, the hiring manager is going to have a hard time differentiating candidates.
-Sending a personalized thank-you note after they confirm that they received your application will help make you stand out to them.
+If you follow up by sending a personalized thank-you note after they confirm that they received your application, it will help make you stand out to them.

 Send the post-application thank-you note only if they contact you to confirm they received your application.
 It should be brief and to the point.
 Something like this:

 Thank you for confirming you received my application.
 I look forward to discussing the position with you.
 If you need any more information, please don’t hesitate to ask.
 Regards, Baron von Gimmeajob

 While you might not get confirmation that your application was received (and therefore, not have a reason to send a post-application thank-you note), you should always always always send a thank-you note after an interview.